 Expanding on the initial formation of the Sierra Meadow Research and Restoration Partnership, in 2015 the Sierra Meadow Partnership (SMP) was formed.
 Capitalizing on this effort, the goals are to:

 - Direct and build out the SMP as the leading meadow research and restoration entity throughout the Sierra Nevada;

 - Affect policy to increase pace and scale of meadow restoration;

 - Advance meadow restoration protocols and strategies to achieve multi-benefit outcomes including enhanced sequestration of greenhouse gases;

-- Complete and implement Sierra Meadow Strategy focused on restoring 30,000 acres of meadows by 2030;
+- Completed and implement Sierra Meadow Strategy focused on restoring 30,000 acres of meadows by 2030;

-- Build Sierra Meadow Partnership, to advance meadow restoration and fishery recovery efforts that also will result in creating greater ecological resilience to a changing climate;
+- Continue to strengthen the Sierra Meadow Partnership, to advance meadow restoration and fishery recovery efforts that also will result in creating greater ecological resilience to a changing climate;

 - Leverage resources to more effectively achieve critical meadow restoration priorities by involving a broad consortium of partners representing agencies, NGOs, and the academic community.